-Broadcasting live requires time and concentration, so it is important to get organized.
+Broadcasting live on your online radio station requires time and concentration, so it’s important to get organized.

-Depending on the concept of your radio, you will not have the same way of approaching live broadcasting.
-On FM stations, morning and early evening shows are very popular on weekdays, but you don’t have to follow these examples.
-In any case, the essential element to remember for a successful live broadcast is: regularity.
-Choose a time when you will go live and stick to it.
+Depending on the concept of your radio, you won’t have the same way of approaching live broadcasting.
+On FM stations, morning and early evening shows are very popular on weekdays, but you don’t necessarily have to follow these examples.
+In any case, an essential element to remember for a successful live broadcast is: regularity.
+Choose a time when you want to broadcast live and stick to it.

-You can choose to broadcast your show live every Wednesday of the month, or to take the show live from 2 to 3 in the morning, no matter what, the most important thing being to be faithful to the appointment.
+You could choose to broadcast your show live every Wednesday, or to go live from 2 to 3 in the morning.
+No matter what you decide, it’s important that you stick to your commitment!
 There’s nothing worse than blowing off your listeners at the last minute.

-You may, of course, choose to create special shows for special events, but emphasize on the uniqueness of the show (this is a great argument to attract more listeners. ?).
+You may, of course, choose to create special shows for particular events.
+In this case, it’s important to emphasize on the uniqueness of the show, as it’s a great way to attract more listeners!

-Whatever the nature of your live broadcast, never forget to announce it on social networks and don’t hesitate to mention your guests or take pictures of the studio a few minutes before the live broadcast to get the excitement going.
+Whatever the nature of your live broadcast, never forget to announce it on social networks.
+Don’t forget to tag your guests or take pictures of the studio a few minutes before the live broadcast to get the excitement going.

 Prepare your show

 Live radio is great, but you have to know what you’re going to say to your listeners and how to say it.

 You should already have the type of show you want to produce in mind.
 Will you be using live coverage to keep your listeners informed of the latest news?
 Are you going to do any interviews?
 A debate?
 Each type of show is different and won’t require the same preparation.